KhronosGroup/Vulkan-Guide/chapters/checking_for_support.md

 ### Null Driver

 The term "null driver" is given to any driver that accepts Vulkan API calls, but does not do anything with them.
 This is common for testing interactions with the driver without needing any working implementation backing it.
-Many uses cases such as creating [CTS tests](./vulkan_cts.md) for new features, [testing the Validaiton Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/docs/creating_tests.md#running-tests-on-devsim-and-mockicd), and more rely on the idea of a null driver.
+Many uses cases such as creating [CTS tests](./vulkan_cts.md) for new features, [testing the Validation Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/docs/creating_tests.md#running-tests-on-devsim-and-mockicd), and more rely on the idea of a null driver.

 Khronos provides the [Mock ICD](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd) as one implementation of a null driver that works on various platforms.

-### Software implementation
+### Software Implementation

 It is possible to create a Vulkan implementation that only runs on the CPU.
 This is useful if there is a need to test Vulkan that is hardware independent, but unlike the null driver, also outputs a valid result.